thucltt/thucltt.github.io/aboutme.md

 I'm Thuc.
 Below is some information about me:
 - I'm a Master's Student in Computer Science at Ho Chi Minh City University of Education.
-- Research interests: Blockchain Fundamental, Applications of Blockchain, Applications of Deep Learning, Tech in Education.
+- Research Interests: Blockchain Fundamental, Applications of Blockchain, Applications of Deep Learning, Tech in Education.

 [LinkedIn Profile](https://www.linkedin.com/in/thucltt/)